abdelp/react-calculator/README.md

 ### Deployment

-To deploy to Heroku you need to create the repo:
+To deploy to Heroku, you need to create the repo:

 ```
 heroku create -b https://github.com/mars/create-react-app-buildpack.git